heathyates/python-custom-vscode-dev-container/README.md

 ## Dockerfile

 Python base images is obtained from [here](https://hub.docker.com/_/python/tags).
-You can go to `.devcontainer` and run `docker build --pull --rm -f ".devcontainer/Dockerfile" -t pythoncustomvscodedevcontainer:latest ".devcontainer" `.
+It is recommended to use `ctrl + shift+ p` and use the command palette to either reopen in container with or without cache.

 ## Acknowlegements